shrimpynuts/rice-tech-resources/README.md

 Some is specific to Rice, and some is general.
 It's also impossible to write down everything, so most of this will be links to resources that go further in detail.

-Of course there are plenty of other paths and, but these are the few broad career paths in tech that most Rice students have pursued:
+The broad career paths in tech that most Rice students have pursued:

 [SWE](#software-engineering)